Opportunities for Immaculata Students

 May 29, 2014 – June 8, 2014

-Offered by the Nursing Department as an optional 3-credit elective in Spring 2014 (NUR 414)
+Offered by the Division of Nursing as an optional three-credit elective in Spring 2014 (NUR 414)

 Consider the world of nursing from an international perspective and learn more about the cradle of Western civilization through the art and archaeology of Athens and the Aegean.

 Questions?
 Contact Prof. Beth Chiatti in the Division of Nursing at email@example.com

 Earn three credits while experiencing the city of Paris from March 2-8, 2014.
 You’ll learn from and network with fashion professionals, visit museums, go shopping, and experience Parisian style.